szabgab/perlmaven.com/sites/en/pages/perl4-libraries.md

 In this example we have two files.
 Both have the .pl extension.

-<b>library.pl</b> is the file that contains the common functions and variables.
+**library.pl** is the file that contains the common functions and variables.

 ```perl
 $base = 10;